YouTube adds stricter rules for creator ad monetization

-YouTube is raising the bar for which videos can accept advertisements and vowed to add human reviews to its most popular content to appease marketers' concerns their ads are appearing with offensive or controversial content.
+YouTube is raising the bar for videos can take advertising and vowed to add human reviewers to its most popular content, part of an effort to address marketers' concerns their ads are appearing alongside offensive or controversial content.

 "There's no denying 2017 was a difficult year, with several issues affecting our community and our advertising partners," Paul Muret, a Google vice president, wrote in the blog post Tuesday.
 "We are passionate about protecting our users, advertisers and creators and making sure YouTube is not a place that can be co-opted by bad actors."